un/inbox/README.md

 ### Prerequisites

-Here is what you need to be able to run Cal.com.
+Here is what you need to be able to run UnInbox locally.

 - Node.js (Version: >=20.x)
 - Docker